tilllit/RL_6-AxisRobot/README.md

 #### Gradient of the Loss

-Using the chain rule, the gradient of the loss with respect to \(\theta\) is given by:
+Using the chain rule, the gradient of the loss with respect to $$\theta$$ is given by:

 $$
 \nabla_\theta L = - R \cdot \nabla_\theta \log\big(\pi(a \mid s; \theta)\big)